Explore top online hacking courses

 Hacking, or cyberhacking, is the process of accessing a computer system, network, or digital device without authorization.
 Cybercriminals hack into networks illegally to steal financial or personal information, corrupt digital data, or implant malware with malicious intent.
 However, not all hacking is illegal or unethical.

 To combat cybercrime, ethical hackers use these skills for good.
-They identify and test vulnerabilities within digital networks to strengthen the barriers against malicious cyberattacks.
+They identify and test vulnerabilities within digital networks to strengthen defenses against malicious cyberattacks.
 The FBI estimates that over $4 billion was lost to cybercrime in 2020 alone.
-This boom in online crime is driving demand for ethical hacking professionals.
+This increase in online crime is driving demand for ethical hacking professionals.

 Browse online Hacking Certificates